photogabble/tuppence-boilerplate/README.md

 ## Install

-Install this project with composer `composer create-project photogabble/tuppence-boilerplate`
+Install this project with composer `composer create-project photogabble/tuppence-boilerplate`.

+For development you can use `php -S 127.0.0.1:3000 -t public` to serve your project locally on [http://127.0.0.1:3000](http://127.0.0.1:3000).

 ## PSR-7 Support